 Ordered by hit rate, highest first.

-How to spot it: Your retry logic uses a fixed sleep(1) instead of reading retry-after?
-That’s the problem.
+How to spot it: your retry uses a fixed sleep(1) instead of reading retry-after.
+That’s the bug.

 2. Fanout too wide — instant RPM blowout

-How to spot it: Are you using Promise.all / threadpool fan-out?
-How wide?
+How to spot it: you’re using Promise.all / a thread pool with no concurrency cap.

 4. Agent doesn’t know when to stop

-Claude Code or a custom agent sees a 429 from a tool call and might treat it as “temporary unavailable” and just keep retrying.
-Without explicit failure handling, agents will spin forever.
+Claude Code or a custom agent sees a 429 from a tool call, treats it as “temporarily unavailable,” and just keeps retrying — forever, without explicit failure handling.

-How to spot it: Agent log has > 5 occurrences of 429.
+How to spot it: the agent log has more than 5 occurrences of 429 in a short span.

-Backend, cron, and CI all use the same key; each thinks its share is fine; combined they bust the limit.
+Backend, cron, and CI all use the same key.
+Each thinks its share is fine; combined they bust the org-level limit (limits are enforced per organization, and per workspace if you’ve set workspace limits).

 ps aux | grep my-script